GetLinkfire/PubSub.TestAssigment/README.md

 - Transform that data in some way
 - Transport that data to a set of subscribers
 - Have the subscribers display the transformed data
-- The dotnet sln should contains at least 3 executable projects, one for publisher and 2 different subscribers
+- The dotnet sln should contain at least 3 executable projects, one for publisher and 2 different subscribers
 - Feel free to add more class library projects or Unit Testing projects

 This should be created in pure C#.
 You are free to use third-party libraries to help with some aspects of it.